Pranav1234567/scRNA-Seq-Pipeline/README.md

 script to download these tools after you have installed homebrew/Linuxbrew package manager and have installed PyPi - Python Package Index.

+Once you have downloaded these tools, you can download/clone the repo.

+### Usage

+In order to run the pipeline,
+modify the run.sh script by opening it in a text editor, changing the directories listed.
+Then, in the command-line run this script by typing ./run.sh.

+Currently, this is the way to use the pipeline.
+In the future, I will make this easier, so look out for updates!

+Notes: Making barcodes functionality is configured to produce a set number of barcodes.
+This number can be adjusted in pyscript.py.

+For any questions, please feel free to reach out to pnpiano@gmail.com.